TritonDataCenter/rfd/rfd/0026/README.md

 Cons:
   * Requires to document and communicate billing of different storage capacities without using packages, which is not common and might be confusing.

+###### Current position

+If the goal of NFS shared volumes is to expose the mapping between a single VM and a single NFS shared volume explicitly, for instance to allow users to control the number of CPUs and ram their NFS shared volume uses depending on the I/O load that needs to be handled, exposing volumes' sizes as packages would to be the best fit.

+However, initial performance testing seems to indicate that NFS shared volumes' workloads are not CPU/memory bound and that it might not be desirable for users to change the number of CPUs or the amount of RAM that the NFS server software can use.

+Moreover, explicitly exposing the fact that NFS shared volumes' storage is backed by a VM for which the storage capacity, and eventually the number of CPUs and the amount of RAM can be chosen, is a form of contract between the service and its users.
+This contract would be broken by moving to another design that wouldn't allow the same control of allocated resources.
+If, as was mentioned in the previous paragraph, this contract doesn't bring value to users, it seems it would unnecessarily limit the implementation.

+On the other hand, exposing NFS shared volumes' sizes as numbers instead of packages still allows the implementation to provide at some point in the future a way to specify a package when creating a shared volume, if the advantages of doing outweight the potential issue of coupling VMs and NFS shared volumes too tightly.

+As a result the current position is to expose NFS shared volumes' sizes as a number instead of via packages.

 #### CPU and memory requirements